SeyfullahGundogdu/nixos-config/README.md

 `sudo nix run --extra-experimental-features "nix-command flakes"  github:nix-community/disko -- --mode disko ./disko.nix` `sudo nixos-install --flake .#kurohitsugi`

-I aliased yolo to `sudo nixos-rebuild boot --flake .#kurohitsugi`

-change the hostname to your preference and update alias within user config.
+I aliased yolo to `nh os boot && reboot`, change the nh flake option to your config path and you are good to go.

 ## Some Notes: